Anomalous dissipation and lack of selection in the Obukhov-Corrsin theory of scalar turbulence: Introduction

 {\bf Plan of the paper.} In Section~\ref{section:vector_geometric} we present a quantitative heuristics of our arguments aimed at providing the reader with a more detailed, yet nontechnical understanding of our paper.
 Section~\ref{section:preliminaries} is devoted to a few preliminaries on deterministic and stochastic flows.
 In Section~\ref{section:parameters} we fix the parameters needed for our arguments and we construct the velocity field.
 We then move to the proof of Theorem~\ref{t_main_convol} in Section~\ref{section:prooftheorem}.
 The convergence in the vanishing-diffusivity limit to a solution which conserves the $L^2$ norm (which is a part of Theorem~\ref{t_mainadvection}) is shown in Section~\ref{section:conservativesolution}.
 In Section~\ref{section:nonconservative} we show the convergence in the vanishing-diffusivity limit to a solution which dissipates the $L^2$ norm, thus concluding the proof of Theorem~\ref{t_mainadvection} and showing the anomalous dissipation claimed in Theorem~\ref{t_main_OC}.
 In Section~\ref{section:regularity} we show the uniform-in-diffusivity regularity of the passive scalar, thus concluding the proof of Theorem~\ref{t_main_OC}.

 {\bf Acknowledgments.} MC and MS were supported by the SNSF Grant 182565 and by the Swiss State Secretariat for Education, Research and lnnovation (SERI) under contract number M822.00034.
 This work has been started during a visit of GC at EPFL as a Visiting Professor.
 The support and the warm hospitality of EPFL are gratefully acknowledged.
-GC is partially supported by the ERC Starting Grant 676675 FLIRT.
+GC is partially supported by the ERC Starting Grant 676675 FLIRT and by the SNSF Grant 212573 FLUTURA.
 MS thanks Lucio Galeati for the interesting discussion about the advection-diffusion equation during his visit at EPFL.